 The Horniman Museum and Gardens

 Goldsmiths' partnership with the Horniman provides a unique opportunity to gain practical skills from museum professionals working with a world-renowned anthropology collection.
 The collection is currently undergoing a major redisplay involving an extensive three-year development of the museum's gallery spaces.
-This exciting project is due to be completed in spring 2018, allowing students to learn from the transformation and the extensive collection of artefacts.
+This exciting project is due to be completed in June 2018, allowing students to learn from the transformation and the extensive collection of artefacts.

 Contact the department